robsontenorio/marina/multiple/README.md

 ---

 Actually we run two things here:
-- **Nginx Proxy Manager** to redirect all incoming traffic to the correct project.
+- **Nginx Proxy Manager** to forward all incoming traffic to the correct project.
 - **Docker Watch Tower** to deploy automatically new versions of images from your project.

 As we are working with Docker  **always use the service name** you have set on `docker-compose.yml` files to configure the proxy hosts as you will see on the next sections.